LED, Incandescent, and Halogen Bulbs

 Fluorescent tubes and bulbs contain mercury, which is a hazardous material, and must be disposed properly.
-Do not place fluorescent bulbs or tubes in your trash or recycling bins.
-Check with retail stores e.g. Home Depot, True Value (some), Sears, Target, Lowes and Batteries Plus Bulbs to see if they currently accept these.
+Do NOT place fluorescent bulbs or tubes in your trash or recycling bins.
+Check with retail stores e.g. Batteries Plus Bulbs and Lowes to see if they currently accept these.
 Call to confirm - as retailers frequently change and update their policies or have policies that vary from store to store, we always recommend contacting a private retailer ahead of time for information on recycling fluorescent light bulbs/tubes.

 To learn more about fluorescent bulbs and mercury, please check the Energy Star FAQ page.
 To clean up broken CFLs, click here.

 BUSINESSES are required by law to recycle these items.

 Holiday String Lights

 Do NOT place string lights in your curbside recycling bin.

 Safe Disposal Sites:

 1001 Tesch Ct., Waukesha, Wisconsin 53186

 W227N6225 Sussex Rd., Door #12, Sussex, WI 53089

 Due to COVID-19, hours and operations may have changed.
 Please check with each business or municipality prior to bringing items for disposal.